carpentries/instructor-training/_extras/icebreakers.md

 ### Our First Exercise

-In the Etherpad, write down your name, the best class you ever took (or one class from your top ten, if you can't decide), and what made it so great.
+In the Etherpad, write down your name, the best class you ever took (or one class from your top ten, if you cannot decide), and what made it so great.
 This exercise should take about 2 minutes.